benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### Behavioural and Social Compliance
-In any form of real world analysis, finding correlations in data (big, disparate or otherwise) is only the _starting point_ of research, the process thereafter needs to establish whether those correlations present a causal relationship or mere coincidence.
+With people analytics, judgements are made about our behavior and social skills, and statistical correlates are used to score our intelligence, quality of work, and probabilities of success or failure for particular tasks.
+However, in any form of real world analysis, finding correlations in data (big, disparate or otherwise) is only the _starting point_ of research, the process thereafter needs to establish whether those correlations present a causal relationship or mere coincidence.
 People analytics is being sold as a turn-key solution to recruitment and human resources and is being touted as a substitute for, rather than a supplement to, observation and analysis.

 Even if we can solve the "causal mechanism problem", is this really a world we want to live in?
 What are the negative social effects of reducing people to numbers calculated by an algorithm?
 Will people analytics result in a lack of employee diversity?
 Am I negatively affecting my "score" by publishing this article?